 1 Changing the size of MySQL buffers

-You can get the default buffer sizes used by themysqld
+You can get the default buffer sizes used by themysqld server

 with this command: